nukopian/DBIx-Squirrel/README.md

     # Iterators
     # ---------

-    # We only expect one row and require the statement to be finished.
+    # We only expect one row, and we require the statement to be finished.
     #
     # Will emit a warning if there are more rows to fetch as a reminder
     # to use "LIMIT 1" in your query.